Stepin Fetchit: Film career

 Perry played comic-relief roles in a number of films, all based on his character known as the "Laziest Man in the World".
 In his personal life, he was highly literate and had a concurrent career writing for The Chicago Defender.
-He signed a five-year studio contract following his performance in the film, In Old Kentucky (1927).
-The film's plot included a romantic connection between Perry and actress Carolynne Snowden, a subplot that was a rarity for black actors appearing in a white film during this era.
+He signed a five-year studio contract following his performance in the film In Old Kentucky (1927).
+The film's plot included a romantic connection between him and actress Carolynne Snowden, a subplot that was a rarity for black actors appearing in a white film during this era.
 Perry also starred in Hearts in Dixie (1929), one of the first studio productions to boast a predominantly black cast.

 Jules Bledsoe provided Perry's singing voice for his role as Joe in the 1929 version of Show Boat.
-Fetchit did not sing "Ol' Man River", but he did sing "The Lonesome Road" in the film.
+Perry did not sing "Ol' Man River", but he did sing "The Lonesome Road" in the film.
 In 1930, Hal Roach signed him to a film contract to appear in nine Our Gang episodes in 1930 and 1931.
 However, his only appearance in the series was in A Tough Winter.
 Perry's contract was canceled for unknown reasons after its release.

 Perry was good friends with fellow comic actor Will Rogers.
 They appeared together in David Harum (1934), Judge Priest (1934), Steamboat 'Round the Bend (1935), and The County Chairman (1935).